8 Seattle council candidates have already maxed out on democracy vouchers. What does that mean for you?

 In order to participate in the program, candidates have to agree to special spending and contribution limits.
 For example, council candidates can redeem no more than $150,000 in vouchers this year.

 Eight candidates in the Nov.
 5 general election have already collected $150,000 in vouchers, according to the Seattle Ethics and Elections Commission (SEEC).
+Those candidates are: Lisa Herbold, Tammy Morales, Egan Orion, Alex Pedersen, Shaun Scott, Dan Strauss, Heidi Wills and Jim Pugel.

 The $150,000 limit exists so the city doesn’t run out of money, said the SEEC’s executive director, Wayne Barnett.
 If no such limit existed and all eligible Seattle residents assigned their vouchers, the city would need to come up with much more cash than the levy is raising.